vskosp/vsGoogleAutocomplete/README.md

   componentRestrictions: { country: 'FR' }
 }
 ```
+In example above, autocomplete results will only consist of cities of France.

 ## Parsing address components
 You can bind your model with autocomplete address components.